storm-za/alectra/replit.md

 4. Error handling with appropriate HTTP status codes
 5. Vite development middleware for serving frontend in development

-**Session Management**: Uses `connect-pg-simple` for PostgreSQL-backed session storage, though session implementation details are not fully visible in provided code.
+**Session Management**: Uses `connect-pg-simple` for PostgreSQL-backed session storage with express-session middleware configured in server/index.ts.
+Sessions persist for 30 days with httpOnly, secure (in production), and sameSite=lax cookie settings.

 ### Data Storage Solutions